DiansSopandi/Full-User-Authentication-System/README.md

 2. Use Interpreter Cross Platform NodeJs and with noSQL MongoDB Database

-3. Email verification use SENDINBLUE and Email Template use mailgen from npmjs
+3. Email verification use SENDINBLUE and email Template use mailgen